binyamhailu/jenkins-docker-setup-sample/README.md

 # jenkins-docker-setup-sample
-it is a sample project the demonstrate the use of jenkins CICD pipeline with spring and docker helll
+it is a sample project the demonstrate the use of jenkins CICD pipeline with spring and docker